Computing

 Impact

 At Billesdon, we teach explicit Computing skills which are assessed continuously throughout lessons and across units of work.
-At the end of a unit, children use their Knowledge Organisers for each unit to reflect upon their knowledge and understanding and our assessment systems enable teachers to make judgements about the learning and progress made.
+At the end of a unit, children use quizzes and their Knowledge Organisers for each unit to reflect upon their knowledge and understanding and our assessment systems enable teachers to make judgements about the learning and progress made.

 Link to the National Curriculum for Computing - click here